visgraf/mrnet/README.md

 # MR-Net - Multiresolution Sinusoidal Neural Networks

-MR-Net is a framework that implements the family of neural networks described in XXXX, and the components for training multi-stage architectures for multiresolution signal representation
+MR-Net is a framework that implements the family of neural networks described in [[1]](#1), and the components for training multi-stage architectures for multiresolution signal representation

 This framework has 3 big components:

 ### Networks

-Here, you will find the implementations of M-Net, L-Net, and a modified version of Siren [XXXX], as we build on top of their sinusoidal layer.
+Here, you will find the implementations of M-Net, L-Net, and a modified version of Siren [[2]](#2), as we build on top of their sinusoidal layer.
 You can create instances of the MR-Net subclasses directly importing them from the `mrnet` module.

 ### Datasets